 Charles Schwab is a great fit for beginner and advanced investors.
-This broker offers a low fee of $4.95 per trade, requires no minimum balance to open an account, and lets you trade a wide variety of products, many of them fee-free.
+This broker offers $0.00 per trade commissions for stocks and ETFs, requires no minimum balance to open an account, and lets you trade a wide variety of products, many of them fee-free.
 A Schwab account comes with tools to guide stock picking and portfolio construction, as well as 24/7 phone support and branch offices across the U.S. High fees for transfers out of your account and for international stock trades are gotchas to look out for.

-- No minimum deposit and $4.95 per trade commissions on U.S. stocks and ETFs
+- No minimum deposit and $0.00 per trade commissions on U.S. stocks and ETFs

 - Extensive research and educational tools, including stock screeners and advanced charting

 - Schwab’s robo-advisor product, Schwab Intelligent Portfolios, is an option for folks looking to automate a portion of their investments

 - High commissions and foreign transaction fees to purchase international stocks

 - Schwab charges fees to transfer money out of Schwab account; $25 for a partial transfer or $50 for a full transfer